Mindanao Advice

 A Taste of Kindness and Freedom in Halsa, Norway

-Our hosts here in beautiful Halsa, Norway are my husband’s former wife’s mother, Guri, and her second husband, John.
+Our hosts here in beautiful Halsa, Norway, are my husband’s former wife’s mother, Guri, and her second husband, John.
 I felt included at once.
-The sceneries are great and together with the best sides of human nature, wow, what a real fairytale to blog about!
+The scenery is excellent.
+And with the best sides of human nature, wow, what a real fairytale to blog about!

 Guri wanted to check the grave of her parents to see if maintenance was needed.
 I was suddenly surrounded by long family history.
-I felt included the most natural way and after some minutes we continued to Hildur’s house.
+I felt included most naturally, and we continued to Hildur’s house after some minutes.

-One of the first things I asked her: if she was a feminist.
-The question was maybe a little odd because my husband interrupted that feminism is a normal thing in the Scandinavian countries.
-She showed me a closet full of fixing tools.
-No need for a man there, I see 🙂 and she added that she might be too independent for most of the men she meets.
+One of the first things I asked her was if she was a feminist.
+The question was maybe a little odd because my husband interrupted that feminism is a normal thing in Scandinavian countries.
+She showed me a closet full of fixing tools—no need for a man there, I see :)—and she added that she might be too independent for most of the men she meets.

 Norwegian women are known to be free.
 Now I have a great chance to study that up close.
-One of the first things my husband told me was that he did not want to marry Filipina because they tend to be submissive.
-I told him that I am educated, never done any housework, and could not cook.
+One of the first things my husband told me was that he did not want to marry a Filipina because they tend to be submissive.
+I told him I was educated, had never done much housework, and could not cook.
 He looked surprised and said: “Good, you might have the potential to be an independent woman.
 It will be hard because you will not gain independence by letting your mother or maids always serve you.
 You have to learn to handle all the basic aspects of life.
-You have to learn to build up and support people around you, and not always putting them down if they act a little different from you.
-But if you really want to try, I will help you.”
+You have to learn to build up and support people around you and not always put them down if they act differently.
+But if you want to try, I will help you.”

-So here I am, enjoying beautiful landscapes and learning more about the independence and freedom that is developed through hard struggles in the first world.
-The more I learn, the more I understand that I have to be open to new ideas and assertive enough to advance, with my loyalty and the good qualities of my Filipino soul intact.
+So here I am, enjoying beautiful landscapes and learning more about the independence and freedom developed through hard struggles in the first world.
+The more I know, the more I understand that I have to be open to new ideas and assertive enough to advance, with my loyalty and the good qualities of my Filipino soul intact.

 The town hall of Halsa Kommune on a rainy midsummer morning